José Celestino Mutis

 José Celestino Bruno Mutis y Bosio (6 April 1732 – 11 September 1808) was a Spanish priest, botanist and mathematician.
-He was a significant figure in the Spanish American Enlightenment, whom Alexander von Humboldt met with on his expedition to Spanish America.
+He was a significant figure in the Spanish American Enlightenment, whom Alexander von Humboldt met on his expedition to Spanish America.
 He is one of the most important authors of the Spanish Universalist School of the 18th century, together with Juan Andrés or Antonio Eximeno.

 Life

 He was born in Cádiz and baptized with the name José Celestino Bruno Mutis y Bosio.
 He began his medical studies at the College of Surgery in Cádiz, where he also studied physics, chemistry and botany.
 He graduated in medicine from the University of Seville on 2 May 1755.

 On 5 July 1757 he received his doctorate in medicine.
 From 1757 to 1760 he was interim professor of anatomy in Madrid.
-During those same years he continued to study botany at the Migas Calientes Botanical Gardens (now the Real Jardín Botánico de Madrid), and also astronomy and philosopher mathematics.
+During those same years he continued to study botany at the Migas Calientes Botanical Gardens (now the Real Jardín Botánico de Madrid), and also astronomy and mathematics.

 After three years he decided to leave for America, as the private physician of the new viceroy of New Granada, Pedro Messía de la Cerda.
 He sailed on 7 September 1760, arriving at Santa Fe de Bogotá on 24 February 1761.
 During the long transatlantic passage he began writing his Diario de Observaciones, which he continued until 1791.

 From his arrival in the Viceroyalty, Mutis concentrated on his botanical studies, beginning work on an herbal and investigating for cinchona, which was considered a panacea for the treatment of all kinds of diseases.
 He wrote El Arcano de la Quina.